Solar Design 101: How to Choose the Right Panel Layout for Maximum Efficiency

 • Installers and designers use Sunbase to optimize designs, impress clients with professional proposals, and minimize manual errors.

-• Businesses and agricultural sites can explore ground-mount systems at scale, considering load demands, shading patterns, and energy needs.
+• Businesses and agricultural sites can explore ground-mount systems at scale, taking into account load requirements, shading patterns, and energy needs.

 By combining accurate layout planning, energy forecasting, and financial modeling in one intuitive platform, Sunbase empowers you to confidently and intelligently manage your solar investment.